ubsuny/VPT-CP2P2024/theory_physics.md

 Where R is the particle radius, $k_B$ is the Boltzmann coefficient, and T is the temperature in Kelvin.
 # Sample Preparation

-Sample was prepared by adding 1$\mu$l of buffer solution formed by adding equal amount of Nacl, DTT and Mops.
-0.5$\mu$l of 1000X diluted beads of size 0.2$\mu$m are added to the solution.
-To form condensates single stranded DNA molecules of 90 nucleotides chain of volume 0.80$\mu$l is added to the buffer and bead solution, on which RGRGG$_5$ polypeptides of volume 0.63$\mu$l is added to it.
-Finally 2.07$\mu$l of water is added and all the solution is mixed well.
+Sample was prepared by adding 1μl of buffer solution formed by adding equal amount of Nacl, DTT and Mops.
+0.5μl of 1000X diluted beads of size 0.2μm are added to the solution.
+To form condensates single stranded DNA molecules of 90 nucleotides chain of volume 0.80μl is added to the buffer and bead solution, on which RGRGG_5 polypeptides of volume 0.63μl is added to it.
+Finally 2.07μl of water is added and all the solution is mixed well.
 The solution prepared is transfered to cover slip covered with glass slide with three layer of spacer inorder to prevent sample from wetting the glass surface.
 Further mineral oil is added to it so that the sample won't evaporate.
 The sample is then observed under epifluorescence microscope under 100X objective lens with immesrsion oil and the motion of beads particles are tracked.
 I tracked 972 frames for 100s and these tracked particles are further filtered using the trackmate tools of ImageJ.
-The xml file generated using ImageJ software is further analyzed using python software tools.
-The code and plots obtained after analysis are shown here.
+# Tracking and Filtering using ImageJ
+The image scale is set to 0.0688μm per pixel.
+A Difference of Gaussian (DoG) detector with a 0.4μm object diameter and a quality threshold of 2 is applied to identify local maxima as detection spots.
+These spots are filtered based on quality and proximity, with a signal to noise ratio threshold.
+A median filter is used to mitigate extreme pixel intensities while retaining image details.
+Particle-linking consists of two stages; link particles to form track segments between frames, then closing gaps between segments[6].
+Finally, the trajectory data is saved in an XML format for further analysis using Python tools.
 # Results And Discussion

 # References
 [^1]: [J. A. McGlynn, N. Wu, and K. M. Schultz, Journal of Applied Physics 127, 201101 (2020)] (https://pubs.aip.org/aip/jap/article- pdf/doi/10.1063/5.0006122/15245133/201101 1 online.pdf .)
 [^2]: [D. Frenkel and B. Smit,Understanding Molecular Simulation, Vol. 1 (Elsevier Science Technology, United States, 2001).]